An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models: Conclusions

-We have endowed this technique with an AMR method and presented its capabilities and its flexibility in three particular applications.
-The first, in Section \ref{sec:generic}, is a generic experiment in the absence of physical or biological laws where the mesh refinement is dictated by synthetic monitor functions controlled by us.
-The second, in Section \ref{sec:euler}, is a physical application of the technique and the AMR in a classical case of an Euler explosion.
-The discussion of particular numerical solvers is beyond the scope of this paper, so we have used a simple vector splitting scheme.

-The third application, in Section \ref{sec:cancer}, is a biological problem; a 2D cancer growth and invasion of the ECM model.
+Finally, we have endowed this technique with an AMR method and presented its capabilities and its flexibility in three applications.
+The first is a generic experiment in the absence of physical or biological laws where the mesh refinement is dictated by synthetic monitor functions.
+The second is a physical application of the technique and the AMR in the classical case of the Euler equation.
+The discussion of particular numerical solvers is beyond the scope of this paper, so we have used a common vector splitting scheme.
+The third application is a biological problem: a 2D tumour growth and invasion of the ECM model.
 This model (like other cancer invasion models) exhibits highly dynamic solutions that constitute a challenge for typical numerical methods.
-Even for the low order of accuracy of the numerical method that we have used we have see a gain in efficiency and accuracy obtained by the AMR technique.
+Even for the low order of accuracy of the numerical method that we have used we have seen a gain in efficiency and accuracy obtained by the AMR technique.

-Future steps along this direction, will mostly focus on the development of a higher order numerical solver to be used in the AMR method as well as with adaptation of refinement parameters to the development of the numerical solution.
-These topics though necessitate extensive experimentation and they are postponed to a subsequent paper of ours.
+Future steps along this direction should focus mostly on the development of higher order and---for the diffusive part of the problems---implicit numerical solvers to be used in the AMR method.
+The development of such methods, however, necessitates extensive analysis, algorithm implementation, and numerical experimentation, which falls beyond the scope of the current paper, and is therefore postponed for a subsequent work.